SriTel-SCS3203/stl-frontend/README.md

-Created the frontend of the web app using ReactJS
+Created the frontend of the web app using ReactJS and Bootstrap